hp35/elmagii/README.md

 [<i>Lecture 8 - The multipole expansion</i>](lect-08):
-The scalar potential and static electric field from a linear electric quadrupole, being the simplest construction with a quadrupole moment as the first appearing term.
+The scalar potential and static electric field from a linear electric quadrupole, being the simplest construction with a quadrupole moment as the first appearing term.<br/>
 ![The scalar potential and static electric field from a linear electric quadrupole, being the simplest construction with a quadrupole moment as the first appearing term.](lect-08/multipoles/multipoles/linquadrupole-str.png)

 [<i>Lecture 8 - The multipole expansion</i>](lect-08): The scalar potential
-and static electric field from a quadratic electric quadrupole.
+and static electric field from a quadratic electric quadrupole.<br/>
 ![The scalar potential and static electric field from a quadratic electric quadrupole.](lect-08/multipoles/multipoles/quadquadrupole-str.png)